 Automation yields the best benefits if it is reusable, maintainable, and scalable.
 In today’s fast-paced world where there is a constant need to build software effectively, all disciplines are on the look-out to maximize their productivity and minimize re-work.
 Automation helps by doing repetitive tasks efficiently.
-However, sometimes while trying to script for the immediate test scenario, it is easy to lose sight of the bigger picture and requirement: Reusability, maintainability, and scalability.
+However, sometimes while trying to script for the immediate test scenario, it is easy to lose sight of the bigger picture and requirements: Reusability, maintainability, and scalability.

-Let's explore how easily the user can create reusable, maintainable, and scalable tests with LEAPWORK.
+Let's explore how easily the user can create reusable, maintainable, and scalable tests with Leapwork.

 Reusability in test and process automation is about wrapping parts of an automation flow into a component that can be reused across test suites and teams.
-In the LEAPWORK Automation Platform, these components are called sub-flows.
+In the Leapwork Automation Platform, these components are called sub-flows.
 Here is a detailed article about how to create a sub-flow and here is the video tutorial for a practical example.